tpetric7/language_models_workshop/README.md

 ## Open on local machine

 - Download the raw file from the GitHub repository,
-- download and install Ollama (if you intend to use a local model),
+- download and install Ollama or LMStudio (if you intend to use a local model),
-- download a language model (run by Ollama),
+- download a language model (run by Ollama or LMStudio),
 - download and install Python or R (see Instructions below),
 - activate a Python virtual environment (see Instructions below),
 - and run the Python or R file in a terminal (see Instructions below).